"I am depressed"- What are you REALLY saying?

-Some of you may have even squirmed while just reading those statements.
+Some of you may have even squirmed by simply just reading those statements.

-That is because, among other things, your sexuality is a huge part of your identity (IE: who you think you are).
+That is because, among other things, your sexuality is a huge part of your identity (IE: who you think you are at your core).

 Why is the concept of "identity" emphasized so much?
 And why does this post spend so much effort ensuring you understand what identity is?